220111/glide-support-engineer-interview/documentation.md

 - **Description**: "System accepts amounts with multiple leading zeros"
 - **Impact**: Confusion in transaction records

+> Minor problem with amount field validation that allows for leading zeros.
+Gets parsed out for the backend but easy fix.

+> Solution: Update amount input validation to not allow for leading zeros.

 **Ticket PERF-402: Logout Issues**

 - **Reporter**: QA Team